Machine learning model training

 Conceptually, the data warehouse is data-oriented, whereas the data mart is project-oriented.
 The warehouse, as the name suggests, aggregates data for an entire business, while the mart aims to satisfy a niche group of customers.

 Unsurprisingly, given its larger scope, the process of designing a data warehouse is complicated and takes a good deal of time.
 However, the effort put into a data warehouse pays off when designing a data mart.
 Given that the warehouse data sources are well understood, designing a data mart is often a straightforward process of cherry-picking the data.

 Comparing a data warehouse to a data mart

-While the above may satisfy a cursory need for understanding the differences between them, let’s delve into more detail.
-Remember that these are how the industry uses these terms in general; your specific needs and implementation may differ.
+While the above may satisfy a cursory need for understanding the differences between data warehouses and data marts, let’s delve into more detail.
+We’ll cover things generally here, but note that your specific needs and implementation may differ.

 Scope of collection